SSHRC Doctoral Fellowships

 Official languages

 Applicants can submit their application in the official language of their choice.
 Institutions must have mechanisms in place to review both English and French applications.
+Applicants and institutions with questions about review of applications in the official languages may contact SSHRC.

 Guidelines and related support material